gleam-wisp/wisp/examples/7-logging/README.md

 This example shows how to route requests to different handlers based on the request path and method.

-This example is based off of the ["routing" example][routing], so read that one first.
+This example is based off of the ["routing" example](routing), so read that one first.
 The additions are detailed here and commented in the code.

 [hello]: https://github.com/lpil/wisp/tree/main/examples/1-routing